 Below are three student loan forgiveness options for teachers that could potentially save you a bundle.

 Eligible teachers may be able to eliminate up to $17,500 of their federal student debt through the Teacher Loan Forgiveness program.
 The program works for Direct or FFEL Loans (subsidized or unsubsidized) and may be available once you serve as a full-time teacher for five or more years.

 - Requirements: You must work full time at an eligible low-income school or educational service agency.
 Your full-time employment must include at least five completed and consecutive academic years.
 At least one of those years needs to be after the 1997-98 school year.

 - Perks: Qualifying for the Teacher Loan Forgiveness program does not prevent you from receiving additional benefits through the Public Service Loan Forgiveness program.

-- What to watch out for: You need to be a “highly qualified teacher” in either mathematics, science or special education to qualify for the full $17,500 in forgiveness.
-(A highly qualified teacher will have at least a bachelor’s degree, a state teaching certificate and no certification or licensing requirement waivers.)
+- What to watch out for: You need to be a “highly qualified teacher” in mathematics, science or special education to qualify for the full $17,500 in forgiveness.
 Other teachers may qualify for loan forgiveness of up to $5,000.

 Public Service Loan Forgiveness

 You may also be eligible for the Public Service Loan Forgiveness program, or PSLF, if you work as a full-time teacher.
-This program can potentially wipe out up to 100 percent of your remaining federal student loan debt (Direct Loans or Direct Consolidation Loans) after you work in a qualified public service position for at least 10 years.
+This program can potentially wipe out up to 100 percent of your remaining federal student loan debt (Direct Loans or Direct Consolidation Loans) after you work for a qualifying government or nonprofit organization for at least 10 years.